jamesisaac/react-native-background-task/README.md

 $ react-native link react-native-background-fetch
 ```

-This package will behave correctly on iOS as long as `react-native-background-fetch`
+This library will behave correctly on iOS as long as `react-native-background-fetch`
 is installed alongside it, and has been linked with your project.

 ## API